 Learn how to store fresh eggs.
-We experimented with various methods of storing fresh eggs, both with no refrigeration and for a long haul in a refrigerator.
+We experimented with various methods of storing fresh eggs with and without refrigeration.

 If you’ve ever kept a flock of chickens, you’re probably aware of a basic perversity of homestead life: While your family’s consumption of eggs tends to remain fairly constant year round . . . your hens’ production of the delicious edibles doesn’t.

 Is there a way to level out this feast-or-famine scheme of things . . . is there a way for you to stash away one month’s surplus cackleberries and then eat ’em, say, six or eight months later?

 Yep.
 Several forms of egg storage are supposed to make it possible for you to do just that.
 As MOTHER’s continuing tests have already proven, however, some of those “guaranteed” methods of storage work a whole lot better than others!